AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How a Car Becomes a Salvage Title Vehicle

 A car becomes a salvage vehicle when an adjuster inspects it and determines that it meets a state’s total loss guidelines.
-In that case, the insurance company determines that the state should issue a salvage title, meaning it’s not repairable.
+In that case, the car insurance company determines that the state should issue a salvage title, meaning it’s not repairable.

 • Head-on collisions